Matt-Kou/Computer-Systems-Organization-tutoring-notes/homework22.md

 1. `movl	0x38,	%r10`

     0x38 is 00|11 10|00 in binary. index: 1110, tag: 0.
 Since both the index and tag bits matches in the cache.
 This is a cache hit.

+Everything that is not mentioned in the table are invalid and their data is junk.